arief25ramadhan/yolo-v3-from-scratch/README.md

 ```

 ## 6. Performance Results

+Figure 1 shows some of the inference results of our Yolo V3 model.
+We can see that the model does mispredicted.

 ### 6.1.
 Mean Average Precision
 We train the Yolo V3 from the checkpoint created by Aladdin Persson.
 This project is only for learning.
 So, creating the most accurate model, which requires a lot of tuning and training, is not our priority.